goschtl/zope/zopyx.versioning/trunk/zopyx/versioning/README.txt

 Open points
 -----------

-- should deduplication be handled on the storage layer or the versioning layer (I assume on the storage layer as an optional feature in order to keep the overall complexity low)
+- should de-duplication be handled on the storage layer or the versioning layer (I assume on the storage layer as an optional feature in order to keep the overall complexity low)